 Attention is one of the most important psychological variables in behaviorally motivated economic theories of choice.
 Herbert Simon's early approach to understanding deviations from rationality was entirely driven by attention-based constraints on the decision maker's choice set (Simon, 1955).
 Daniel Kahneman (2003) has also argued that biased attention, or accessibility, plays a key role in shaping choice.
-More recently, Gabaix et al. (2006) have proposed a model that captures attentional allocation in costly information acquisition tasks.
+Gabaix et al. (2006) have proposed a model that captures attentional allocation in costly information acquisition tasks.
 This model outperforms fully rational attention allocation, and makes a number of powerful predictions regarding information acquisition in markets and societies.
 Caplin et al. (2011) have further explored attentional allocation in large and complex choice sets, and have found that decision makers frequently use Simon's (1955) satisficing heuristic to make choices.
-In the same vein, Masatlioglu et al. (2012) have provided a theoretical framework for inferring attentional allocation from choice behavior.
+In the same vein, Masatlioglu et al. (2012) have provided a theoretical framework for inferring attentional allocation from choice behavior, and Matejka and McKay (2014) have studied the implications of rational attention allocation for probabilistic choice.

 Attentional biases have also been used by economists to explain a range of observed behavioral anomalies.
 Bordalo et al. (2012a), for example, provide an attentional explanation for many of the classical experimental findings on risky choice, including violations of the independence assumption and risk seeking behavior in losses.
-Bordalo et al. (2012b) use a similar approach to explain the endowment effect as well as its reversal.
+Bordalo et al. (2012b) use a similar approach to explain the endowment effect as well as its reversal, and Bordalo et al. (2013) do so for biases in consumer choice.
 Finally, Kőszegi and Szeidl (2013) study intertemporal choice using an attentional model of attribute weighting.
 Their model generates present-biased behavior and, in addition, provides a range of predictions about the settings in which this behavior is most pronounced.

 Understandably, attention is also of considerable interest to scholars of decision making outside of economics.
-As a well understood and easily observable cognitive variable, attention can provide a rigorous account of many of the key mechanisms underlying choice.
+As a well understood and easily observable cognitive variable, attention may naturally play a role in many of the key mechanisms underlying choice.
 Recently, psychologists and neuroscientists interested in these mechanisms have started to explore the various determinants and consequences of attention in decision making.

-Carmon and Ariely (2000), for example, find that decision makers direct their attention towards the dimensions of the bundles they possess: owners focus on aspects of the traded good, where as non-owners are more likely focus on aspects of the expenditure involved in the trade.
-Since increased attention to a particular dimension increases that dimension's weight in the decision, this attentional bias leads to a discrepancy in buying and selling prices, generating the endowment effect.
+Carmon and Ariely (2000), for example, find that decision makers direct their attention towards the attribute of the objects they possess: owners focus on attributes of the traded object, where as non-owners are more likely focus on the expenditure involved in the trade.
+Since increased attention to a particular attribute increases that attribute's weight in the decision, this attentional bias leads to a discrepancy in buying and selling prices, generating the endowment effect.